zooxo/SW15S/README.md

 CPU - CPU-Simulator
 ____________________

-CPU simulates a simple 8-bit-CPU with a 64 byte memory and two registers (accumulator A and register R).
-It can display an one byte output (in decimal, hex and as character (if appropriate)).
+CPU simulates a simple 8-bit-CPU with a 64 bytes memory and two registers (accumulator A and register R).
+It can display a one byte output (in decimal, hex and as character (if appropriate)).

 Display: